GetSetAbhi/High-Level-System-Design/google_docs/README.md

 4. Enables Efficient Complex Operations: Simplifies operations like moving or deleting entire sections, tables, or paragraphs by manipulating whole nodes.
 5. Enhances Collaboration Robustness: Provides stable reference points (nodes) for changes, which greatly aids conflict resolution in algorithms like Operational Transformation (OT) or CRDTs.

-Following is an example of how a document tree is represented.
+Following is an example of how a document content tree is represented.

 ```
 [Document] (Root Node)